rafaellagp/Real-estate-price-prediction-FullProject/README.md

 1. Collecting Data
 The Mission
 First task is to build a dataset gathering information about at least 10.000 properties all over Belgium.
 Use a Python library to collect as much data as possible.

 Libraries: BeautifulSoup, Selenium and Pandas

-This dataset should have following:
+The dataset have following infos:
 •	Locality
 •	Type of property (House/apartment)
 •	Price